Fisheries and Land Resources

 - Forest Fire Regulations

-- During the forest fire season a person may light a fire in a prepared location in a provincial, national, municipal or private park that has facilities to contain open pit fires.
+- Open or Outdoor Fires - During the forest fire season a person may light a fire on forest land or within 300 metres of forest land without a

+- The fire is in a prepared location in a provincial, national, municipal or private park that has facilities to contain open pit fires.

 - the unit completely contains the fire;

 - the unit is made entirely of non-combustible material and is screened to prevent the escape of sparks and other burning material;

 - the unit rests on legs or supports and is placed on a non-combustible area of no less than 1.5 square metres; and